study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 [5] Kay, R. (2020).
 "English Longsword for German/Italian Longsword HEMA Students." *HEMA Enthusiast*.

 ---
-### CHAPTER 28: THE TWELFTH COUNTER - "THE RABETT WITH A SPRING"
+### COUNTER 28: THE TWELFTH COUNTER - "THE RABETT WITH A SPRING"

 **Original Text:** *The xijth callyd ye Rabett wt a ſpryng A pfur a rake wt a full quartr lyghtly ſett in the lyffte legge wt a rabett ſtondyng ſtyll lyghtly pley a full ſpryng att hys legge wt a full quartr An other voyde be att youre Stoppe*